The premier source for Pacific Northwest salmon, steelhead, and halibut fishing information & trips.

 Kasilof River

-• UPDATE: 2/11/08: HATCHERY KING LIMIT UPPED TO TWO KINGS DAILY.
-From season opener through June 30, only adipose-clipped (hatchery-origin) kings may be retained on Sunday, Monday, Wednesday, and Friday.
+• Daily limit of two adult salmon from season opener through June 30.
+Through June 30, only adipose-clipped (hatchery-origin) kings may be retained on Sunday, Monday, Wednesday, and Friday.
 Either hatchery or wild may be retained on Saturday, Tuesday, or Thursday of each week.
+In order to retain a second king, it must be of hatchery-origin.

 Kenai River